-That the Board of Trustees approves the recommendation of the Finance, Facilities and Technology Committee and authorizes the University of Maine System acting through the University of Maine: a. to increase the project authorization of the Engineering Education and Design Center by \$63 million, bringing the total authorization to expend up to \$72 million, funding for which will come from a combination of State debt service, University Revenue bonds and private giving; b. to increase square footage by approximately 101,000 gross square feet; c. to finalize the name of the facility as the "E. James and Eileen K. Ferland Engineering Education and Design Center" with common reference as "Ferland Engineering Education and Design Center."
+That the Board of Trustees approves the recommendation of the Finance, Facilities and Technology Committee and authorizes the University of Maine System acting through the University of Maine: a. to increase the project authorization of the Engineering Education and Design Center by \$63 million, bringing the total authorization to expend up to \$72 million, funding for which will come from a combination of State debt service, University Revenue bonds and private giving; b. to increase square footage by approximately 101,000 gross square feet; c. to finalize the name of the facility as the "E. James and Eileen K. Ferland Engineering Education and Design Center."